soccerfieldsmovie-cmyk/Days-of-the-Apocalypse-HTML/README.md

-the game i'm developing is haevily influenced by the game francises, Infamous and Destiny.
+the game i'm developing is heavily influenced by the game francises, Infamous and Destiny.